clasqm/freedos-repo/README.md

 -----

 ## <a name="Whatsnew"></a>What's new?
+21 May 2020: Added MSKB to [Programming languages etc.](Development.md)
+21 May 2020: Fixed Moonrock in [Programming languages etc.](Development.md)
+11 May 2020: Added Views to [Productivity applications](Productivity.md)
+5 May 2020: Fixed Conversions by Rosewood in [Miscellaneous applications](Misc.md).
 4 May 2020: Updated Agena in [Programming languages etc.](Development.md)
 3 April 2020: Added TN Calc to [Miscellaneous applications](Misc.md).
-3 April 2020: Added Ford Driving Simulator to [Really simple games](Games.md).
-3 April 2020: Added Life2 to [Really simple games](Games.md).
-3 April 2020: Added Antivir to [Miscellaneous applications](Misc.md).
-3 April 2020: added Redit_DE text editor to [Productivity applications](Productivity.md).
-3 April 2020: Added IA16 to [Programming languages etc.](Development.md).
-24 March 2020: added GSR to [Programming languages etc.](Development.md)
-24 March 2020: added VDE text editor to [Productivity applications](Productivity.md).

 -----